 Our approach was to seek information directly from NOAA in order that we could consider the issue from the agency's perspective.
-The information obtained was supplemented by our own research involving a restoration program with which we are familiar.
+The information obtained was supplemented by our own research involving restoration programs with which we are familiar.
 No attempt was made to ensure the data collected were all inclusive; however, particularly for direct projects, national level databases were investigated wherever possible.
 We greatly appreciate NOAA's responsiveness in addressing the key questions that we raised on habitat restoration efforts.
-NOAA provided substantial background material and answers to our questions.
-Most of the data collected and used as a basis for this report were accessed during late 2012 and 2013 and as a result, the assessment may not always reflect an up-to-date status of restoration activities.